Family Dentistry & Cosmetic Dentistry located in Horsham, PA

 Having regular dental exams, combined with effective dental hygiene, is vital for good oral health.
-If you need a routine dental exam, D3 Dental in Ambler, Pennsylvania, offers comprehensive dentistry services, including regular checkups, professional dental cleanings, and screenings for oral cancer.
+If you need a routine dental exam, D3 Dental in Horsham, Pennsylvania, offers comprehensive dentistry services, including regular checkups, professional dental cleanings, and screenings for oral cancer.
 To find out more about primary dentistry and how it can help you avoid painful and unsightly dental problems, call D3 Dental or book an appointment online today.

 A dental exam is a thorough examination of your mouth by a trained dental professional.
 The team at D3 Dental has extensive training in oral diseases and pathology and can identify early warning signs you might not notice on your own.
 Their registered dental hygienists are experts in using specialized instruments to remove plaque and tartar from your teeth, including below the gumline.